DKW Junior: Chronology

 It is not clear whether the DKW Junior de Luxe, introduced in 1961, was intended to replace or to complement the original Junior which, in any case, was withdrawn in 1962.
 The Junior de Luxe had its cylinders bored out: total displacement was now 796 cc.
 Claimed power output was unchanged but the torque was marginally increased and the wheel size grew from 12 to 13 inches.
 Claimed maximum speed increased from 114 to 116 km/h.

 In January 1963 the Junior De Luxe was replaced by the DKW F12.
 Outwardly there was little change, but the C pillar became more angular and the engine was enlarged to 889 cc which was reflected by a claimed increase in output to 40 bhp.
 Apart from the engines, the big news from the F12 involved the brakes: the F12 was the first car in this class to be equipped with front disc brakes.
+Although the DKW F12 was enthusiastically received by the motoring press, it's sales were constrained in some countries by high import duties.
+In July 1965, the F11 and F12 retailed for £998 and £1198 respectively in New Zealand.

+"MOTORMAN" magazine in New Zealand also described the car in July 1965 thus - "The DKW F12 in standard trim is a pleasant car offering quiet and comfortable motoring with excellent amenities.
+It is rapid for its size and has proved a very reliable conveyance over long distances."

+"CAR" magazine in South Africa described the car thus in March 1964 - "By making some subtle changes to the Junior, the manufacturers have succeeded in producing a car in the F12 which is substantially different.
+It has many features which set it apart from the run of light cars and some ways is something of an aristocrat in its field".

 In August the Junior's 796 cc engine reappeared in the DKW F11 which was in effect a reduced specification F12.

 The DKW F12 roadster which appeared in 1964 extracted 45 bhp from its 889 cc three-cylinder engine, and this more powerful unit became available in the F12 saloon for a few months from February 1965.

 End of production

 Early in the summer of 1965 Volkswagen acquired the Auto Union business from Daimler Benz: production of the two-stroke DKWs was almost immediately terminated.
 In the market place the DKWs had been facing an increasing struggle to compete with similarly sized more powerful four-stroke-engined offerings from Volkswagen and, more recently, Opel.
-By the end of 1965 the plant formerly controlled by Auto Union was building Audi badged cars, with four-cylinder four-stroke engines designed, before the change of ownership, in collaboration with Mercedes Benz.
+By the end of 1965 the plant formerly controlled by Auto Union was building Audi badged cars, with four-cylinder four-stroke engines designed, before the change of ownership, in collaboration with Mercedes-Benz.